 Between the tenth and the twelfth centuries CE, another great wave of invasions swept down on northern parts of the Indian sub-continent.
-Once again it was a question of nomads coming from Central Asia, but this time around they were Muslims who spoke a Turkic language.
-Between 1206 and 1526, a Muslim regime — the Sultanate of Delhi — dominated much of northern India.
+Once again it was a question of nomads coming from Central Asia, but this time they were Muslims who spoke a Turkic language.
+Between 1206 and 1526, a Muslim regime – the Sultanate of Delhi – dominated much of northern India.
 Here Indian traditions mixed with Islam and new contacts developed between India and the thriving, if politically fragmented, Abbasid caliphate.
 [Read more: “The Umayyads and the Abbasids”] The Delhi sultanate was one of the few states who successfully defended themselves against the Mongols.
 As former raiders on horseback themselves, they clearly knew how to deal with Mongol tactics.
-Interestingly, the rulers of the Delhi sultanate include a woman, Razia Sultana, who ruled for four years in the thirteenth-century.

 The Sultanate of Delhi was weakened by uprisings and eventually it was overthrown.
-Yet the new rulers too had their origin on the steppes of Central Asia.
+Yet the new rulers too had their origin in Central Asia.
 The Mughal empire, 1519-1857, was a Muslim kingdom which started out in today’s Uzbekistan.
 Its first ruler, Babur, 1483-1530, was a 13th generation descendant of Genghis Khan’s son Chagatai, and also a relative of Timur Lenk, who had created a vast, if short-lived, empire in Central Asia in the fourteenth-century.
 Babur tried his best to live up to his family traditions.
 Born in the fertile Fergana valley in today’s Uzbekistan, he settled in Samarkand where he surrounded himself with a small band of retainers.
 Pushed out of Samarkand by the advancing Uzbeks, he moved on to Afghanistan and eventually settled in Kabul.
-From here his armies began making incursions into northern India where he gradually established more of a foothold.
+From here his armies began making incursions into northern India where he gradually established more of a presence.
 The Mughal soldiers used guns to great effect.
 Historians sometimes talk about the “gunpowder empires” of Asia – which in addition to the Mughals included the Ottomans and the Safavids of Persia.
 [Read more: “The Ottoman empire”] But Babur’s battle tactics also explain much of his success.
 While guns had been used in India before, they had never been combined with a rapidly moving cavalry.
-The Indian defenders were amused at our muskets, Babur recalled in his autobiography, but they soon stopped making jokes when they saw what they could do.
-Although his generals would have preferred to loot India and then return home to Central Asia, Babur decided to stay.
-Already from the beginning he treated Indians as his subjects rather than as his prey.
-And yet, as he confessed in his autobiography, he remained homesick for Samarkand to the end of his day.
+The Indian defenders were amused at our muskets, Babur recalled in his autobiography, but they soon stopped making jokes when they saw what the weapons could do.
+Already from the beginning Babur treated the people of India as his subjects rather than as his prey.
+And yet, as he confessed in his autobiography, he remained homesick for Samarkand to the end of his life.

 The fourteen subsequent emperors were less distinguished and less colorful.
-A particularly controversial ruler was Aurangzeb, 1618-1707, who ruled for close to fifty years.
+A particularly controversial ruler was Aurangzeb, 1618-1707, who ruled the country for close to fifty years.
 The empire continued to expand during his reign and the economy flourished.
 The Mughal empire at the time had some 150 million subjects and the largest economy in the world, larger than China’s, and perhaps equivalent to a quarter of world output.
 But relations between the Muslim rulers and their Hindu subjects deteriorated.
 Aurangzeb reintroduced the jizya and he was notorious for destroying Hindu temples.
-During subsequent rulers the Mughal hold on the country weakened considerably.
+And during his descendants, the Mughal hold on the country weakened considerably.
 There were revolts against higher taxes and discontent regarding religious matters.
-Various regional rulers emerged to compete with the imperial center.
+Various regional rulers rose up to compete with the imperial center.
 This was also when the next wave of invaders appeared in the country, this time traveling by boat.
-The first Europeans to arrive were the Portuguese, then came Holland, France and eventually the agents of the English East India Company.
+The first Europeans to arrive were the Portuguese, then came Holland, France and eventually the agents of the British East India Company.
 This, however, is a story which we will return to in our last chapter.
 [Read more: “The European expansion“] As a result of internal divisions and foreign pressure, the Mughal empire gradually fell apart, even though it formally lasted until 1857.

 But the Europeans did not conquer India right away.
 In 1799, the Sikhs, led by its king Ranjit Singh, established an empire based in the Punjab, in the north-west, which for a few decades became a dominant force on the sub-continent.
 Sikhism is yet another domestic religion which, much like Buddhism, sought to break with the Hindu caste system.
 The Sikhs were egalitarian, emphasizing self-help and the pursuit of social justice.
 They were also quite ready to use military force in order to fight for their beliefs.
-They are famous for their swords, their uncut hair and their turbans.
+They are famous above all for their swords, their uncut hair and their turbans.
 The Golden Temple in Amritsar is the center of Sikh worship and a place of pilgrimage to this day.
-As for Ranjit Singh, the first ruler of the Sikh empire, his physical appearance was far from impressive.
+As for Ranjit Singh, empire’s first ruler, his physical appearance was far from impressive.
 He was short and had lost sight in one of his eyes already as a child.
 Yet he was generally known as “the Lion of Punjab” and at the time of his first military successes he was only 18 years old.
 When he died in 1839, we are told, his four wives and seven concubines voluntarily threw themselves on his funeral pyre.
 Yet after his death, the empire he created soon fell apart.
-It was only now that Great Britain came to colonize the entirety of the Indian sub-continent.
+It was only now that the Europeans came to colonize the entirety of the sub-continent.

 India as an international system

 Today many Indian nationalists take a different view of Hinduism.
 Indian nationalism was formed at the end of the nineteenth-century as a movement to oust the British occupiers.
-[Read more: “Chesterton and Gandhi on Indian nationalism”] For this to be possible, Indian nationalists claimed, the country must be united.
+[Read more: “Chesterton and Gandhi on Indian nationalism”] For this to be possible, Indian nationalists claimed, the country had to be united.
 Yet unity, some of them continued, could never be achieved in a society as diverse as India.
-These nationalists wanted a much less complex society – a society only for and by Hindus.
-And Hinduism, moreover, should be strictly defined, not as an ongoing interaction but in terms of a definite set of practices and beliefs.
-This notion is known as Hindutva.
+These nationalists envisioned a far simpler world – a society only for and by Hindus.
+And Hinduism, moreover, should be strictly defined, not as an ongoing interaction between diverse traditions but in terms of a definite set of practices and beliefs.
+This notion is often referred to as Hindutva.
 Not surprisingly, nationalists of a Hindutvapersuasion have their own interpretation of Indian history.
 They see Vedic myths as accurate accounts of the past and they insist that the Indo-Europeans were not invaders from Central Asia but indigenous to the sub-continent.
 Other cultures and religions are regarded as foreign impositions and times when they were prominent wereperiods of division and weakness.
-This includes a ruler such as Ashoka the Great.
-While the young Ashoka was a tough guy and a person to admire, the old, post-Kalinga, Ashoka was far too meek.
-Indian nationalistsalso dislike him for his conversion to Buddhism and for his rejection of the caste system.
+This includes a ruler such as Ashoka the Great who Indian nationalists dislikedue to his conversion to Buddhism and his rejection of the caste system.
 Over the years Indian history textbooks have been rewritten to downplay his achievements.

 Much the same is true of the Hindutva view of the Sultanate of Delhi and the Mughal empire.
 The Mughals, Hindu nationalists explain, were foreign invaders who ruined the country and imposed a foreign religion on its people.
 The divisions created in this way made the country an easy prey for European colonializers.
 The half-century rule of emperor Aurangzeb is regarded as particularly disastrous.
 Aurangzeb, Indian school children are taught, “hated Hindus.”
 Instead it is the Gupta period which is identified as the age of Indian greatness.
 During the Gupta empire the country developed economically, it was politically centralized, and Hinduism was officially promoted.
 There are still Hindutva nationalists in India today.
 Indeed, the country is run by them.
 And history textbooks continue to be rewritten in order to make India less pluralistic and Hinduism into a less forgiving faith.
 The Hindutvavision for the future is of a new Gupta empire.
 One nation united under one set of Hindu gods.